stenwt/librarium/docusaurus-librarium/docs/api-content/v1/24-filters.md

 ---
 title: 'Filters'
 metaTitle: 'Filters'
-metaDescription: 'List of API endpoints that can be used to manage resource filters'
+description: 'List of API endpoints that can be used to manage resource filters'
 api: true
 paths: ['/v1/filters']
 ---